-The City Dock Advisory Committee (CDAC), formed last fall by Mayor Josh Cohen’s administration and tasked with re-envisioning the downtown City Dock area, presented its findings to the Annapolis City Council during a work session Thursday afternoon.
+The City Dock Advisory Committee (CDAC), and tasked with re-envisioning the downtown City Dock area, presented its findings to the Annapolis City Council during a work session Thursday afternoon.

 The committee was made up of 25 people, with Kurt L. Schmoke serving as its chairman.

 The group’s “Visions and Guiding Principles” can be viewed online here and accompanies this story.
 A shortened version of “talking points” is also available on the committee’s website.

 The committee’s report focused on six main areas

 - The importance of the various viewsheds in Annapolis, which include the harbor, Eastport, Main Street and the bay, among others and protecting them.

 - Parking and transit—The group’s report looks at ways to reduce cars at City Dock, particularly to allow for more access to the water.
 It also looks at installing “way-finding signage.”

 - Focusing on the area of Market Space, Hopkins Plaza and Market House.

 - Looking at both car and pedestrian traffic flow.